Bee on purple aster flower

 Georgia aster’s flowers are distinguishable from other Symphyotrichum species by their relatively large size (up to 2 inches in diameter) and deep violet-colored ray petals.
 They bloom in October and November and are a magnet for bees and butterflies.
 In Florida, the plant occurs only in Leon County and is a state-listed threatened species.
 It is also found in a few counties in Alabama, Georgia and North and South Carolina.
 Habitat loss and fire suppression in its native pineland and savanna ecosystems have contributed significantly to its decline.

-Georgia aster purple flowers
+Georgia aster's purple flowers.

-Georgia aster’s flowers are composed of up to two dozen bluish-purple ray florets surrounding a dense center of white to lavender disc florets that turn reddish-purple or tan as they mature.
+Georgia aster’s flowers are composed of up to two dozen bluish-purple ray florets surrounding a dense center of white to lavender disk florets that turn reddish-purple or tan as they mature.
 Flowerheads are cupped in a whorl of hairy, linear– to lance-shaped bracts.
 The plant’s leaves are dark green, oblong to lanceolate and thick with a rough surface.
 They may be sessile or clasping.
 Leaf margins are entire and tend to be revoluteBasal leaves are spatulate to obovate with entire or serrated marginsStems are woody.
 Fruits are specialized achenes called cypselae.

 Members of the Symphyotrichum genus were once classified in the genus Aster, which contained over 600 species.
 All have since been reclassified into 10 different genera.
 The genus name Symphyotrichum is from the Greek sýmphysis, meaning “growing together,” and thríx, or “hair.”
 It refers to a basal ring of hairs or bristles (pappi) thought to occur on New England aster (Aster novi-belgii, now Symphyotrichum novi-belgii); however, this characteristic is absent in most modern Symphyotrichum species.